JoolsHattey/webprog-coursework/README.md

 I have created custom input elements which wrap the native HTML elements.
 The benefits of doing this are that they all have a getValue() method, making it easier to get inputs on the quiz page.

+### Touch Drag List
+I had to create a custom drag and drop and the HTML drag and drop api does not support mobile.
+This uses a custom implementation using the touch API as the native drag and drop API does not work on mobile.
+I created a component to manage a list of elements which can be dragged to reorder.

 ## Router
 This is made up of two parts, the router and the router outlet.
 The routers listenes for paths in the address bar and navigates to a components.
 The router outlet is the main component on the index.html page, the routed component will be appended to this container on navigation.

-The router lazy loads modules which means not all the components will be loaded for each page.
+### Lazy Loading
+The modules folder contains the pages that are used for the routes.
+On navigation the router will use a dyanmic import to load the reqested module.
+The module will load all the components required for the page and nothing else.
+This helps imporve peformance as only the required components are being loaded.

 # Server Storage
 Data is stored primarily on a Cloud Firestore.
 There is also a local backup db option which uses